lgtmbro/ikhokha-test-customer-comments/README.md

 The daily comments are stored in text files under the **docs** directory within the project.
 Each line represents a single comment by a customer.
 All files in the directory get analyzed and the report gets printed to the console.

 #### Prerequisites
+  - Git
+  - JDK 1.8 or later
   - An IDE of your choice (Eclipse, IntelliJ IDEA etc)
-  - JDK 1.8 or later

 ---
 ### Tasks